hudec117/sf-auto-oauth/README.md

 Simple containerized HTTP API to automate the OAuth flow for service accounts that are looking to headlessly authenticate against newly refreshed/created sandboxes **without** manual login.

 ## What for?

 At the time of writing, it's not possible to headlessly authenticate against a newly refreshed/created sandbox without going through the login UI flow.
 Even the OAuth JWT Bearer flow requires you to login via the UI and get the connected app consumer secret/key to enable headless authentication.

 **This is a pain for automation.**

 ## How?

-tl;dr Selenium to automate the login UI flow using username/password and then return an SFDX Auth URL.
+tl;dr Selenium to automate the login UI flow using username/password and then return a Auth URL.

 You need 2-3 things when authenticating using the OAuth flow: